-You'll have the opportunity to go on fieldtrips so you can put your learning into practice.
-Fieldtrips in the past have included visits to a Physiotherapy and Rehabilitation Centre, a Biomechanics Lab and professional sports clubs to observe coaching in the natural environment and to look at the analysis methods used.
-These trips and activities will cost around £80-£100 in total.
-Golfers will be actively involved in the opportunities for coaching and development provided by Performance Golf at Morley Hayes golf course.
+You'll have the opportunity to go on field trips so you can put your learning into practice.
+Field trips in the past have included visits to a Physiotherapy and Rehabilitation Centre, a Biomechanics Lab and professional sports clubs to observe coaching in the natural environment and to look at the analysis methods used.

-You'll be assessed through a variety of assignments including laboratory based work, reports, presentations, coaching analysis, essays, exams and practical work.
+You'll be assessed through a variety of assignments including laboratory based work, reports, presentations, coaching analysis, essays and practical work.
+There are no formal exams set for this qualification.
 External examiners have commented on how innovative our range of assessments is.

 On successful completion of the two-year Foundation Degree programme at Derby College, you will have the opportunity to complete a final year top-up and achieve a full BA (Hons) Sport Coaching and Development degree.